Ala Stanford: Career

 Following her fellowship at the Cincinnati Children's Hospital Medical Center, Stanford joined the faculty at Temple University in September 2006.
 A year later, she was promoted to director of the Center for Minority Health and Health Disparities at Temple University School of Medicine.
 In this role, Stanford partnered with Allegheny West Foundation to improve the quality of life for area residents.
 As a result of her efforts, Stanford was recognized with the Shirley Chisholm Award from the Philadelphia Congress of the National Congress of Black Women.
 She eventually left Temple University to become the director of pediatric surgery at Abington Memorial Hospital.
 While there, she completed life-saving surgery on a baby from Haiti.
 Through her hospital connections, Stanford also established Stanford Pediatric Surgery, LLC, It Takes Philly.
 Inc, and R.E.A.L Concierge Medicine.

 During the start of the COVID-19 pandemic, Stanford recognized racism in medicine amongst the distribution of vaccines.
 As such, she left her role as a pediatric surgeon to work full time to address health disparities in Black communities during the pandemic.
 This led to the establishment of the Black Doctors COVID-19 Consortium (BDCC), which combined a group of around 200 healthcare professionals.
 By February 2021, Stanford and the BDCC had vaccinated nearly 4,000 people of marginalized areas.
 She was also recruited by Philadelphia sports teams, such as the Philadelphia Flyers, to encourage fans to get vaccinated.
 As a result of her efforts, she was recognized by Forbes magazine as a woman over the age of 50 who was changing the world.
 Stanford was also named one of Fortune Magazine's 50 Greatest Leaders and recognized by CNN as a Top 10 hero.

 In October 2021, Stanford opened the Ala Stanford Center for Health Equity to offer primary care and behavioral health services to adults and children in North Philadelphia.
-Later that month, she also rescinded her name from consideration to be Philadelphia's next health commissioner.
+Later that month, she also removed her name from consideration to be Philadelphia's next health commissioner.
+In 2024, Stanford joined the University of Pennsylvania as a professor of practice in the Department of Biology, and as director of Community Outreach for research activities in the Penn Institute for RNA Innovation.
+She was also the recipient of an honorary degree from Haverford College.